 India has a rich and diverse history that spans thousands of years.
-From the ancient Indus Valley Civilization to the British Raj, India has seen a myriad of different rulers and influences over the years.
+From the ancient Indus Valley Civilization to the British rule in India or the British Raj, India has seen a myriad of different rulers and influences over the years.
 However, two of the most significant periods in India’s history were the Arab invasion and the current Modi era.

 The Arab Invasion

 The Arab invasion of India began in the early 7th century AD when Arab traders began to visit the Indian subcontinent.
 Over time, these traders began to settle in the region, and by the 8th century, they had established a number of small states along the western coast of India.

 These Arab states were known for their trading prowess and their ability to control the lucrative trade routes between India and the Middle East.
 However, the Arab invasion of India truly began in the 10th century when Mahmud of Ghazni, a Muslim ruler from Afghanistan, invaded northern India.

 Mahmud’s raids were primarily aimed at plundering the rich temples and cities of northern India, and he carried out numerous raids over the course of his reign.
 The Arab invasion of India had a significant impact on Indian society and culture.